NilAtabey/Data-Analysis-on-Amazon-Books/README.md

 ## Project Overview

 ### Dataset
 We used [this dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews/data) from 2022 which contains ~3 million user reviews and ~210 thousand books.
-For the purposes of our analysis, we modified this dataset to better suit our specific needs.
+For our analysis, we modified this dataset to suit our specific needs better.

 Here is what our modified dataset looks like
 ![Modified Dataset](dataset.png)